 Yet Trump, who has made Middle East peace a signature foreign policy priority in his return to the presidency, has invested considerable political capital in the current talks.
 The killing of a negotiator's son, regardless of intent, places the U.S. president in an awkward position between his traditional support for Israel and his desire for a diplomatic breakthrough.

 The incident echoes patterns from previous peace efforts.
 During the 1990s Oslo process, extremists on both sides conducted attacks explicitly designed to undermine negotiations.
-The assassination of Israeli Prime Minister Yitzhak Rabin by a Jewish extremist in 1995 effectively ended that era's peace momentum.
+The assassination of Prime Minister by a Jewish extremist in 1995 effectively ended that era's peace momentum.